 Relevant to the first belief, we hypothesize that the quarterly changes in annual earnings (momentum) over the last two quarters have some ability to predict future quarterly changes in earnings.

-Relevant to the second belief, the following chart plots the log of actual trailing annual aggregate S&P 500 earnings by quarter, as tabulated by Robert Shiller and byStandard and Poor’s (with the former dovetailed to the operating earnings tabulation of the latter at the end of 1988), from the end of 1910 through the fourth quarter of 2013 (103 years).
+Relevant to the second belief, the following chart plots the log of actual trailing annual aggregate S&P 500 earnings by quarter, as tabulated by Robert Shiller and byStandard and Poor’s (with the former dovetailed to the operating earnings tabulation of the latter at the end of 1988), from the end of 1910 through the first quarter of 2014 (103 years).
 We assume these two datasets are compatible for the purpose of calculating an earnings growth rate.
 We assume that earnings become “actual” for a quarter as reporting of the S&P 500 companies reaches about 50% according to Standard & Poor’s.
 The chart also shows an earnings growth trend line generated by a rolling linear extrapolation of log earnings for the immediately preceding 40 years.
 Since about 1960, this rolling extrapolation produces a good trend line for actual log earnings.
 Based on the beliefs and research noted above, we hypothesize that deviations of actual earnings from the modeled trend line has some ability to predict future changes in earnings.

 Momentum and reversion sometimes reinforce (for example, earnings growing and below trend) and sometimes oppose (for example, earnings growing and above trend).